aerickt/steno-dictionaries/README.md

  - `HRERPB/*ER` → learner
  - `KOP/KWREU` → copy

-This method is sometimes preferred over writing phonetically with the "normal" method.
-Take the following examples:
- - ~~`A/TOPL/EUBG` → atomic~~
-    - ~~`A/TO/PHEUBG` could technically work, but the `TO` stroke can lead to conflicts, it isn't preferred or used~~
-> TODO: document this better, more examples when suffixes are preferred

 Some words will also be able be stroked using suffix strokes, even if whatever was previously stroked is is not a word.
 This may be because some strokes would be too short and would cause word boundary issues.

 Examples: